drjmcauliffe/pyvideo_scraper/README.rst

 * When running on a long list of videos (SciPy 2014 - 57 Videos for example) the script crashes out with 429 Error: Too many requests... will look into this soon.

-Features
+ToDo
 --------

-* TODO: Fix this repo with proper tests and documentation.
+* Fix this repo with proper tests and documentation.
-* TODO: Generalise the scirpt to also 'search' youtube and download the results.
+* Generalise the scirpt to also 'search' youtube and download the results.